Dubai Air Show opens to industry on the mend amid COVID-19

 The air show is taking place near Dubai’s Al Maktoum Airport, a second and smaller international hub to Dubai’s main airport, which is the world’s busiest for international travel.

-With vaccines rollouts ongoing in many nations worldwide, the airline industry as a whole is recovering from last year’s roughly $138 billion net loss.
+With vaccine rollouts ongoing in many nations worldwide, the airline industry as a whole is recovering from last year’s roughly $138 billion net loss.

-Still, the industry as a whole continues to face losses this year and next.
+Still, the industry continues to face losses this year and next.
 The International Air Transport Association forecasts a net loss of $11.6 billion for airlines in 2022, and nearly $52 billion in losses this year.

-Although commercial travel remains uncertain amid upticks in infections in some countries, cargo volumes are already above pre-pandemic levels.
+Although commercial travel remains uncertain amid the pandemic, cargo volumes are already above pre-pandemic levels.
 Some airlines have ripped out seats on their grounded passenger flights and transformed their aircraft into cargo planes.

-This year, more than 100 American companies are exhibiting at the air show.

-“We are committed to deepening and strengthening this vital strategic relationship,” said Sean Murphy, U.S. Embassy Charge d’affaires, thanking the UAE for its help in the U.S.-led evacuations out of Afghanistan.
-The U.S. State Department last week helped facilitate the evacuation to Abu Dhabi of a group of approximately 190 Afghans, including U.S.-trained Afghan pilots, who had escaped to Uzbekistan after the Taliban’s takeover of the country in August.
+On the back of that growing demand, Boeing announced plans to add three conversion lines — one in the U.K. and two in Canada — to covert commercial aircraft to freight carriers.
+Boeing also signed an order with Icelease for 11 of its 737 freighters.

 Associated Press writer Josef Federman in Jerusalem contributed to this report.